Advanced-Computer-Lab-2022/RADS/README.md

 -   Software development tools and techniques
 -   Software development process
 -   Software Testing
--   latest backend and frontend technologies
+-   Latest backend and frontend technologies

 Web Development is a crucial part in anything in our era.
 Thus, this course created the perfect opportunity for us to explore node JS, React, CSS and JavaScript all in one.
 It also pushed us to challenge ourselves.
 Our goal is to provide the user with the ultimate online experience.